michael2012z/BitBible/markdown/KJV/files/Ps.md

 14. This is my rest for ever: here will I dwell; for I have desired it.

-15. I will abundantly bless her provision: I will satisfy her poor with bread.abundantly: or, surely
+15. I will abundantly bless her provision: I will satisfy her poor with bread.

 16. I will also clothe her priests with salvation: and her saints shall shout aloud for joy.

-17. There will I make the horn of David to bud: I have ordained a lamp for mine anointed.lamp: or, candle
+17. There will I make the horn of David to bud: I have ordained a lamp for mine anointed.

 18. His enemies will I clothe with shame: but upon himself shall his crown flourish.

 ## Psalms 133

-1. A Song of degrees of David.Behold, how good and how pleasant it is for brethren to dwell together in unity!together…: Heb. even together
+1. A Song of degrees of David.Behold, how good and how pleasant it is for brethren to dwell together in unity!

 2. It is like the precious ointment upon the head, that ran down upon the beard, even Aaron’s beard: that went down to the skirts of his garments;